-The Nature-Grace ground-motive (NGGM) arose from a synthesis of the Form-Matter and Creation-Fall-Redemption ground-motives around 500 AD when European Christian thinkers recognised the glories of ancient Greece.
-Grace refers to the realm of the sacred and nature to the secular.
-To some extent one might see nature and grace as 'Christened' versions of matter and form, but reason, which used to be in form, became part of the nature realm; the type of knowing that we find in the grace realm is faith.
+The Nature-Grace ground-motive (NGGM) arose from a synthesis of the Form-Matter and Creation-Fall-Redemption ground-motives (FMGM, CFR) around 500 AD when European Christian thinkers recognised the glories of ancient Greece.
+Grace refers to the realm of the sacred and Nature to the secular or profane.
+To some extent one might see Nature and Grace as 'Christened' versions of Matter and Form, but reason, which used to be in form, became part of the Nature realm; the type of knowing that we find in the Grace realm is faith.

 As a philosopher, Dooyeweerd saw such problems as an inevitable result of the dualistic divorcing of secular from sacred.
 Religion was elevated into a separate sphere with no relevance to ordinary life.
 Ordinary life became seen as of lower value, a necessary evil and not worthy of respect or study.
 Another was that it separated natural humankind (as bearing the Divine stamp) from the rest of reality, and made God the ultimate cause and end of it, independent of humankind [NC,II:52-3].
 This opened the way to the humanistic notion, under the Nature-Freedom ground-motive which followed it, that humankind could do with Nature whatever it wished.
 Today this has led to destruction of the planet.